tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 The prompt is only converted to embedding (embedding layer) before input to the encoder, so entering the emphasis syntax here will not be emphasized.

+option: The number of tokens can be overridden by the number of LAYERS.

+If on, the number of tokens actually created for embedding will be the number specified in layers; if off, the number of tokens will be calculated from the text of init_text and saved as the number of tokens.

+The fewer the number of layers, the less learning time is required.

 ### name

 The name under which the embedding will be saved.
 Can be overwritten by turning on the check button next to it.